optimaize/anythingworks/README.md

 1. implgrizzly using the org.glassfish.grizzly grizzly-http-server dependency (recommended)
 2. impljdk which uses the built-in http server from the JDK

 If you wish to use another http server, then implement your own module.
-There's only one interface to implement (SoapWebServerHandler).

     <dependency>
         <groupId>com.optimaize.anythingworks.server.implgrizzly</groupId>